-Description Click Browse to open a file dialog box and select a .dwg file to import.
-When checked, the file is imported as is and cannot be modified by CGA rules.
+Option Description File Click Browse to open a file dialog box and select a .dwg file to import.
+Import as static model When checked, the file is imported as is and cannot be modified by CGA rules.
 Otherwise, start shapes are created from the provided (if available, textured) polygons and are ready to be used with CGA rules.
-When checked, the geometry automatically aligns to the terrain.
-Scale is the size factor applied to the imported object.
-Offset adds the specified offset to the imported object: Center-Sets the offset such that the object is centered on the scene's origin. • Reset -Sets the offset back to zero.
+Align to terrain When checked, the geometry automatically aligns to the terrain.
+Scale Scale is the size factor applied to the imported object.
+Offset adds the specified offset to the imported object: Offset Center-Sets the offset such that the object is centered on the scene's origin. • Reset -Sets the offset back to zero.